Cozmopolit/MIDIFlux/Documentation/MIDIDevices/ControllerMappings.md

 1. Exact case-insensitive match
 2. Partial match (if the configured name is contained within the actual device name)
 3. If no match is found, it will log a warning but continue with other configured devices

-## Future Enhancements

-Future versions of MIDIFlux will include:

-- More handler types (mouse movement, media controls, etc.)
-- Support for custom handler parameters
-- A plugin system for third-party handlers
-- Improved device name matching and selection
-- GUI for configuring multi-device mappings